MyCometG3/QLStephenSwift/docs/FEATURES.md

 - Verify `tabWidthMode` is set correctly ("characters" or "points")
 - Adjust `tabWidthValue` as needed
 - Restart QuickLook after changing defaults

+**Line endings changed**:
+- The formatter automatically preserves the original line ending style
+- LF, CR, and CRLF are all supported and maintained
+- If you need a specific line ending, convert the file before previewing